grodri93/Telemetry/README.md

 # Telemetry
 The project currently parses a string, seperating and organizing all the sensor data.
 ## Getting Started
 The programs here use Python 2.7.12.
-These instructions shouls work for Linux and Windows machine.
+These instructions should work for Linux and Windows machine.
 ### Prerequisites
 #### Linux:
 Python should already be built in linux.
 In terminal type to test: